 We welcome new members and guests who would like to check us out.
 On TAPC outings, we paddle (we don't just float), but most novices will find our easy trips comfortable.
 Participants must provide their own boats and paddling gear.
 After you join the TAPC online and your payment is received, you may sign up for any trip.

 Non-members may view the events calendar, but you may not be able to see all the trip details, or sign up via the website.
 If you just want to try us out (or are a paddler visiting our area), contact the trip host or the Outings Coordinator.
-We can often welcome you on our outings.
+We often welcome non-members on our outings.

 Our yearly membership is $15 for an individual, and $25 for a family.
 If you sign up from September through December, your membership is good for the following calendar year.
 We'd love to have you join us!